baptistemejean/debunc/README.md

-# 🕵️‍♂️ Debuncle — AI-Powered Fact-Checking Chrome Extension (Beta)
+# Debunc — AI-Powered Fact-Checking browser Extension (Beta)

-Debuncle is a **fact-checking Chrome extension** that helps users verify claims and detect misinformation directly within their browser.
+Debunc is a **fact-checking browser extension** that helps users verify claims and detect misinformation directly within their browser.
 Built with **React + Vite** for the frontend and a **Flask + Python** backend powered by the **OpenAI Responses API**, Debuncle provides quick, AI-assisted fact verification.

 ---